Call: 780-482-1414 Email: info@nakatsuiderm.com

 How Are Freckles Treated?

 Treatment is not necessary.
 However, if a patient wishes to make their freckles less obvious sun avoidance and the use of sun screens are advised.
 Makeup can be used to camouflage the lesions.
-Phototherapy (light) treatments such as the Limelight could be used to remove larger areas of multiple, diffuse freckles.
+Intense pulsed light (IPL) treatments such as a PhotoFacial could be used to remove larger areas of multiple, diffuse freckles.

 What Is Melasma?